Introduction-to-Computer-Engineering/final-project-assignment-7-week-12-O11WL1D/README.md

 Link to demo :https://imgur.com/a/MxIc1PZ

-Description: A revision to the screen saver program where the multiples of screen saver also detects if the currently evaluated number is odd, even or a prime factor, sending a digital high to pin zero, one or two.
+Description: A revision to the screen saver program where the multiples of screen saver also detects if the currently evaluated number is odd, even or a prime factor, sending a digital high to pin zero, one or two, to light up 3 leds.